docker/docs/content/copilot/index.md

 1. Open your project in your editor.
 2. Open the Copilot extension or plugin.
-3. Interact with the Docker agent using the `/docker` slash prompt, followed by your question.
+3. Interact with the Docker agent using the `/docker` or `@docker`, followed by your question.

 ### GitHub.com